Mageshgit06/Car-price-prediction/README.md

 This project focuses on predicting car selling prices based on various features such as car age, fuel type, kilometers driven, and ownership.
 It includes data preprocessing, analysis, and building a machine learning model to estimate prices accurately.

-Tools Used: Python, Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn, Jupyter Notebook
+Tools Used: Python, Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn, Jupyter Notebook.

 Techniques Used: Data Cleaning, Data Preprocessing, Exploratory Data Analysis (EDA), Regression, Model Evaluation